Integral Artin motives II: Perverse motives and Artin Vanishing Theorem

 Working by induction on $\dim(S)$, we may assume that the maps are t-exact.
-Thus, the map ${}^{p} \Hl^{-k}(\rho_v(\phi_{k}))$ is a monomorphism.
-To prove the theorem, it therefore suffices to show that the map ${}^p \Hl^{-k}\left[\rho_v(\delta(i^*_{k-1}(j_{k-1})_* M_{k-1}))\right]$ is a monomorphism.
+Thus, the map ${}^{p} \Hl^{-k}(\rho_{\ell}(\phi_{k}))$ is a monomorphism.
+To prove the theorem, it therefore suffices to show that the map ${}^p \Hl^{-k}\left[\rho_{\ell}(\eta(i^*_{k-1}(j_{k-1})_* M_{k-1}))\right]$ is a monomorphism.

-Write which is possible since the category of smooth Artin motives with coefficients in $K$ is semi-simple by Maschke's theorem.
-Then, using \Cref{Affine Lefschetz Q-cons} and the induction hypothesis, the $\ell$-adic complex $\rho_v(\omega^0 i^*_1(j_1)_*B)$ is in degree at least $-1$ with respect to the perverse t-structure.
-By the usual affine Lefschetz theorem, so is $\rho_v(i^*_1(j_1)_*B)$, since by \Cref{AM.locality}, the $\ell$-adic complex $\rho_v(B)$ is a perverse sheaf.
-Hence, the map ${}^{p} \Hl^{-2}\left[\rho_v(\delta(i^*_1(j_1)_* M_{1}))\right]$ is a monomorphism if and only if the map is a monomorphism.
-Hence, to prove the theorem, it suffices to show that the maps and are monomorphisms which follows from \cref{634} below. \end{proof} \begin{lemma} Let $S$ be an excellent scheme of dimension $2$ or less, let $K$ be a number field, let $v$ be a non-archimedian valuation on $K$, let $\ell$ be the prime number such that $v$ extends the $\ell$-adic valuation, let $i\colon F\rar S$ be a closed immersion and let $j\colon U\rar S$ be the open complementary immersion.
+Write which is possible since the category of smooth Artin motives with coefficients in $\Q$ is semi-simple by Maschke's theorem.
+Then, using \Cref{Affine Lefschetz Q-cons} and the induction hypothesis, the $\ell$-adic complex $\rho_{\ell}(\omega^0 i^*_1(j_1)_*B)$ is in degree at least $-1$ with respect to the perverse t-structure.
+By the usual Artin vanishing theorem, so is $\rho_{\ell}(i^*_1(j_1)_*B)$, since by \Cref{AM.locality}, the $\ell$-adic complex $\rho_{\ell}(B)$ is a perverse sheaf.
+Hence, the map ${}^{p} \Hl^{-2}\left[\rho_{\ell}(\eta(i^*_1(j_1)_* M_{1}))\right]$ is a monomorphism if and only if the map is a monomorphism.
+Hence, to prove the theorem, it suffices to show that the maps and are monomorphisms which follows from \cref{634} below. \end{proof} \begin{lemma} Let $(S,\delta)$ be an excellent scheme of dimension $2$ or less, let $\ell$ be a prime number, let $i\colon F\rar S$ be a closed immersion and let $j\colon U\rar S$ be the open complementary immersion.
 Assume that the prime number $\ell$ is invertible on $S$, that the morphism $j$ is affine and that the scheme $U$ is nil-regular.
-Let $M$ be an object of $\mathrm{M}^{smA}(U,K)$.
+Let $M$ be an object of $\mathrm{M}^{smA}(U,\Q)$.
 Then, the map is a monomorphism. \end{lemma} \begin{proof}Let $d=\dim(S)$.
 Take the convention that $\delta(S)=d$.
 As in the proof of \Cref{lefschetz affine 2Q}, we can assume that $M=\un_U[d]$, that the scheme $S$ is normal and that the scheme $U$ is regular.

 \textbf{Case 1:} Assume that $\dim(S)=1$.
 Since the closed subscheme $F$ is $0$-dimensional, we can assume it to be reduced to a point $\{ x\}$.
 Recall that the $2$-morphism of \Cref{nearby cycle} is defined so that we have a commutative diagram where $Ex$ is the exchange map.